All you need to know about the opening match of the 2022 championship

-So what else do you need to know about the game?
-Here’s our Six Nations Wales v Ireland Preview…
+What else do you need to know about the game?
+Here is our Six Nations Ireland v Wales Preview…

 What’s the big team news?

 Both teams have made notable calls in the back-line.
 Connacht’s Australia-born wing Mack Hansen has been rewarded for his form in the United Rugby Championship – most tries (6), most defenders beaten (38), most metres gained (556) – with selection in the Ireland starting XV.

 Andy Farrell says of the 23-year-old: “He’s a smart rugby player.
 He makes things happen.”

 Jamison Gibson Park also gets the nod at scrum-half over Conor Murray – the first time Murray hasn’t started at No 9 in the opening round of the Six Nations since 2011 according to statistician Russ Petty.

 Despite their ever-growing injury list, Wales have been able to name a strong side, which includes moving Josh Adams to outside-centre.

 Adams was top try-scorer at the 2019 Rugby World Cup when playing on the wing but Wayne Pivac is keen to see how he fares closer to the action.
 He was due to wear the No 13 shirt against Fiji in November only for injury to rule him out shortly before kick-off.